Taylor Swift kicks off American Music Awards, silent on politics

 “Bodak Yellow” singer Cardi B took home her first award of the night for best hip-hop/rap artist, while boy band BTS became the first Korean group to win an American Music Award, taking the trophy for favorite social artists.

-The live show in Los Angeles will also feature performances by Cardi B, Jennifer Lopez, Mariah Carey, Shawn Mendes and a pregnant Carrie Underwood, as well as a tribute led by Gladys Knight to Aretha Franklin, who died of cancer in August at age 76 [nL1N1V70N7].
+The live show in Los Angeles will also feature performances by Cardi B, Jennifer Lopez, Mariah Carey, Shawn Mendes and a pregnant Carrie Underwood, as well as a tribute led by Gladys Knight to Aretha Franklin, who died of cancer in August at age 76.